 Why Renew Your Mortgage?

 Mortgages aren’t meant to last unchanged for the full repayment period.
-When your existing deal ends, letting it roll over automatically can end up costing you more in the long run.
+When your existing deal ends, letting it roll over automatically ends up costing you more in the long run.
 Renewing your mortgage gives you the opportunity to negotiate a new deal with updated terms, securing a lower interest rate or more suitable repayment conditions.

 Mortgage Renewal vs Remortgage